Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:24:34:

-Actually, that raises another interesting criticism ofGeorgism, this is actually a paper from Zachary Gouchanar and Brian Kaplan, where it was titled the Cerseioretic critique of Georgism, and the point they made was one of these, like one way of thinking about the improvement to land is actually identifying that this land is valuable.
-Maybe because you realize it has like an oil well in it and maybe you realize that it's like the perfect proximity to these like Chinese restaurants and this mall and whatever.
-And then just finding which land is valuable is actually something that takes capital and also takes, you know, like you deciding to upend your life and go somewhere, you know, like all kinds of effort.
-And that is not factored into the way you would conventionally think of the improvements to land that would not be taxed, right?
+Actually, that raises another interesting criticism of Georgism.
+This actually is a paper from Zachary Gochenour and Bryan Caplan titled A Search-Theoretic Critique of Georgism, and the point they made was that one way of thinking about the improvement to land is actually identifying that this land is valuable.
+Maybe because you realize it has like an oil well in it and maybe you realize that it's in the perfect proximity to these Chinese restaurants and this mall and whatever and then just finding which land is valuable is actually something that takes capital and also takes you deciding to upend your life and go somewhere, and all kinds of effort.
+That is not factored into the way you would conventionally think of the improvements to land that would not be taxed, right?
 So in some sense, you getting that land is like a subsidy for you identifying that the land is valuable and can be used to productive ends.

 Lars Doucet - 00:25:30: